brian-team/brian2/docs_sphinx/developer/guidelines/documentation.rst

 In addition to the reference, all the examples in the examples folder are automatically included in the documentation.

-Note that you can directly link to github issues using ``#issuenumber``, e.g. writing ``#33`` links to a github issue about running benchmarks for Brian 2:
+Note that you can directly link to github issues using ``:issue:`issue number```, e.g. writing ``:issue:`33``` links to a github issue about running benchmarks for Brian 2:
-#33.
-This feature should rarely be used in the main documentation, reserve its
-use for release notes and important known bugs.
+:issue:`33`.
+This feature should rarely be used in the main documentation, reserve its use for release notes and important known bugs.

 Docstrings